JingchaoZhang/BIOS-job-examples/README.md

-# RSPH HPC job examples
+# BIOS HPC job examples

 This repository contains scripts, data and submit files for running many popular applications on the RSPH clusters.